 Daily walks, jogs, or play sessions can pay huge dividends when it comes to your dog’s health.
-Not only will exercise help keep your dog fit and trim, regular activities can help channel your dog’s energy into a positive direction, like playing games or taking walks, rather than destructive ones like digging holes in the yard.
+Not only will exercise help keep your dog fit and trim, but regular activities can also help channel your dog’s energy into a positive direction, like playing games or taking walks, rather than destructive ones like digging holes in the yard.
 Check out this guide to get tips on creating a safe and healthy canine workout plan.

 Regular exercise can have a tremendous impact on your dog’s overall well-being.
 Dogs that get regular workouts enjoy a higher metabolism, smaller appetite, better muscle tone, and even better temperature regulation – a very important benefit for dogs in hot or humid climates.

 In addition, exercise helps ward off canine obesity, a growing problem among our beloved pets, and helps prevent boredom as well.
 Behavioral issues often stem from a dog’s unmet instinctive desires to do things like dig, herd, retrieve, or hunt.
 By engaging your pup’s mind with positive activities, you’ll prevent him from finding destructive ways to satisfy his instincts, like digging or chewing inappropriately.